Environment

 Organizational entities and roles in the sustainability promotion framework

-Organizational Entities | Roles |
+| Organizational Entities | Roles |

-Executive Committee | The Executive Committee engages in specific deliberations and resolutions concerning measures that relate to Company-wide management, including response policies, action plans, and progress on the Group's Materiality and environmental issues.
+| Executive Committee | The Executive Committee resolves Group-wide measures that relate to management, including response policies, action plans, and the progress of metrics for the Group’s materiality and environmental issues.
 Important matters are reported to the Board of Directors. |

-Risk Management Committee | The Risk Management Committee is chaired by the Head of the Risk Management Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Corporate & Strategic Planning Division, Head of the Treasury & Accounting Division, Head of the Credit Division, Head of the IT & Operations Division, and directors in charge of auditing.
-The committee manages risks related to overall management in comprehensive and systematic ways.
-The overall impact of climate change risks, human rights risks, etc. on other major risks is reported to the Executive Committee.
-In principle, the committee meets quarterly. |
+| Risk Management Committee | The Risk Management Committee manages risks related to overall management in comprehensive and systematic ways.
+The overall impact on climate change risks, human rights risks, and other major risks is reported to the Executive Committee.
+The committee is chaired by the Head of the Risk Management Division, and its members consist of the President & CEO, Deputy Presidents, Head of the Corporate & Strategic Planning Division, Head of the Treasury & Accounting Division, Head of the Credit Division, Head of the IT & Operations Division, and officers in charge of auditing.
+In principle, the committee meets twice a year. |

-Sustainability Committee | The Sustainability Committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Treasury & Accounting Division, Head of the Human Resources Division, Head of the Risk Management Division, Head of the Credit Division, and Head of the IT & Operations Division.
-The committee formulates long-term plans related to the Group's sustainability promotion, including Materiality and environmental issues, as well as goals and plans of non-financial KPIs.
-The committee also monitors the progress of each business division and reports important matters to the Executive Committee.
+| Sustainability Committee | The Sustainability Committee formulates long-term plans related to the Group’s sustainability promotion, including materiality and environmental issues, as well as goals and plans for non-financial metrics.
+The committee also monitors the progress of metrics set by each business division and reports important matters to the Executive Committee.
+The committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Treasury & Accounting Division, Head of the Human Resources & General Affairs Division, Head of the Risk Management Division, Head of the Credit Division, and Head of the IT & Operations Division.
 In principle, the committee meets twice a year. |

 ② Risk Management